Estimated reading time: 4 minutes

 If you are going to create a dress code policy, it is important to make sure it is enforced without bias and consistently throughout the church workplace.

-When creating your dress code policy consider the culture you are trying to reflect the community, the atmosphere you want your employees to enjoy and the boundaries employees need to abide by.
+When creating your church dress code policy, consider the culture you are trying to reflect the community, the atmosphere you want your employees to enjoy, and the boundaries employees must abide by.

 Whether your culture is blue jeans and t-shirts or business suits and ties, it should reflect the church’s personality and culture.